Mole Antonelliana: Construction

 With the transfer of the Italian capital to Florence in 1864, the community shrank, but costs and Antonelli's ambition continued to rise.
 In 1876, the Jewish community, which had spent 692,000 lire for a building that was still far from finished, announced that it was withdrawing from the project.
 The people of Turin, who had watched the synagogue rise skyward, demanded that the city take over the project, which it did.
 An exchange was arranged between the Jewish community and the city of Turin for a piece of land on which a handsome Moorish Revival synagogue was quickly built.
 The Mole was dedicated to Victor Emmanuel II.
 Antonelli resumed construction, increasing the height to 146 m, 153 m, and finally 167.5 m.
 He worked on the project until his death in October 1888.

-Antonelli's original vision for the spire was to top it off with a five-pointed star, but he later opted for a statue instead, depicting a winged genie, or "genio alato" - one symbol of the House of Savoy.
+Antonelli's original vision for the spire was to top it off with a five-pointed star, but he later opted for a statue instead, depicting an angel, or "genio alato"—one symbol of the House of Savoy.
 The statue was commissioned to the sculptor Fumagalli, months after Antonelli's death.
 The design included an embossed and gilded copper genie holding a lance in one hand and a palm branch in the other.
 On its head was a small five-pointed star supported by a pole.
 When the star was set in its place on 10 April 1889, it brought the total height of the Mole to 167.5 m, making it the tallest brick building in Europe at the time.

 From 1908 to 1938, the city used the Mole to house its Museum of the Risorgimento, which was moved to the Palazzo Carignano in 1938.

 The Mole Antonelliana is the tallest unreinforced brick building in the world (built without a steel girder skeleton).

 Repairs

-On 11 August 1904, a violent storm caused the winged genie to collapse, but luckily it stayed suspended against one of the terraces of the structure.
+On 11 August 1904, a violent storm caused the winged genie to collapse, but it stayed suspended against one of the terraces of the structure.
 Following reconstruction work, it was replaced by a 5-pointed star made of copper and measuring 4 meters in diameter.
 The design, by Ernesto Ghiotti, was similar to the original one seen on the head of the genie, and fell in 1953: it has been later replaced by a smaller three-dimensional, 12-pointed star.

 During the Second World War, the building largely escaped the bombings of 6 December 1942, which hit many military targets in nearby Via Verdi, and destroyed the neighbouring Teatro di Torino.

 On 23 May 1953, a violent cloudburst, accompanied by a tornado, destroyed the uppermost 47 m of the pinnacle, which was rebuilt in 1961 as a metal structure faced with stone.
 Guido Chiarelli carried out the project for the lighting of the pinnacle, at the end of the reconstruction work.